That thing you are looking for will not be found on any map!

 What is happening?

-After six years of the charity it is great to see new trips getting booked up so quick, in fact we can’t update the website fast enough.
+After seven years of the charity it is great to see new trips getting booked up so quick, in fact we can’t update the website fast enough.
 All this is great for Adventure Aid UK and the projects we help through the trips.
 It’s all testament to how good the trips are for those who join.
 Don’t leave your adventures to retirement, don’t allow for regret, life is for living!

 • India – On-going support of the 30 orphan and disadvantaged children in the new hostel in Sattenapalli with the chance to visit temples, eat home cooked food, swim in the Bay of Bengal, travel by overnight train to Pondicherry and the beautiful Serenity Beach.